Last Updated on September 6, 2023 by Tim Wells

 Unfortunately, The Supvin X96 Max+ isn’t certified for HD or 4K playback on either Netflix or Amazon Prime Video.
 That means there’s no official app support, and you’re limited to standard-definition playback.

 Personally, I had better success streaming on Amazon Prime Video than I did on Netflix.
 Granted, the menu system felt a little clunky, and there were a couple of instances where I had to turn on air-mouse mode to get to a different part of the screen.
 However, it felt normal once I made my selection and started playing the video.

 Sure, the standard definition video was a little grainy, but nothing that detracted too much from the show itself.

 By contrast, I couldn’t run the version of Netflix that came with the device.

 The first time booting it up, I had to perform an upgrade before I could watch anything.

 The Verdict: Is the Supvin X96 Max+ Worth It?

-Overall, the Supvin X96 Max+ is a good Android box if you’re looking for a pure Android experience under $100.
-There’s nothing particularly great about this device, but there’s also nothing that’s overtly negative either.
+Overall, the Supvin X96 Max+ is a good Android box if you want a pure Android experience under $100.
+There’s nothing particularly remarkable about this device, but there’s also nothing that’s overtly negative, either.

 If I had to use one word to describe it, it would be ‘vanilla.’

-To find out what those options are, check out my head-to-head roundup article of the best pure Android boxes here!
+To find out the options, check out my head-to-head roundup article on the best pure Android boxes here!